Aliases for PATZ1 Gene

 GeneCards Summary for PATZ1 Gene

 PATZ1 (POZ/BTB And AT Hook Containing Zinc Finger 1) is a Protein Coding gene.
-Diseases associated with PATZ1 include Sarcoma.
-Among its related pathways are Coregulation of Androgen receptor activity and Androgen receptor signaling pathway.
+Diseases associated with PATZ1 include Sarcoma and Alkhurma Hemorrhagic Fever.
+Among its related pathways are Androgen receptor signaling pathway and Coregulation of Androgen receptor activity.
 Gene Ontology (GO) annotations related to this gene include chromatin binding.
 An important paralog of this gene is MAZ.